Native JMeter Pressure Test

 - Create a cluster.

-In the upper part of the page, click create one.
-The CCE console is displayed.
+- In the upper part of the page, click create one to access the page for buying a CCE cluster and set cluster parameters.
 For details about how to create a cluster, see Buying a CCE Cluster.

-Click Next: Select Add-on.
-On the page displayed, select the add-ons to be installed during cluster creation.
+- Click Next: Select Add-on.
+On the displayed page, select the add-ons to be installed during cluster creation.

-Click Next: Confirm configuration.
-After confirming that the cluster configuration is correct, select I have read and understood the preceding instructions and click Submit.
+- Click Next: Confirm Settings.
+Review the cluster configurations, select the disclaimer, and click Submit.
 It takes about 6 to 10 minutes to create a cluster.

-After the cluster is created, return to the cluster management page and click Create Node.
+- After the cluster is created, return to the cluster management page, click Create Node, and set node parameters.
 For details about how to create a node, see Creating a Node.

 - Create a resource group.